Social enterprise: Origins

 Social enterprises are viewed to have been created as a result of the evolution of non-profits.
 This formation process resulted in a type of hybrid organisation that does not have concrete organisational boundaries.
 Various scholars (e.g. Eikenberry & Kluver, Liu & Ko, and Mullins et al.) have argued that this may have come about due to the marketization of the non-profit sector, which resulted in many non-profit firms placing more focus on generating income.
 Other scholars have used institutional theory to conclude that non-profits have adopted social enterprise models, because such models have become legitimized and widely accepted.
 Some organizations have evolved into social enterprises, while some were established as social enterprises.

-Social enterprise has a long history around the world, though under different names and with different characteristics.

 The first description of a social enterprise as a democratically owned and run trading organisation that is financially independent, has social objectives and operates in an environmentally responsible way, was put forward by Freer Spreckley in the UK in 1978 and later written as a publication in 1981.
 One of the first examples of a social enterprise, in the form of a social cooperative, can be traced back to the Victorian era.
 Like social cooperatives, social enterprises are believed to have emerged as a result of state and market failure.
 However, market failure is emphasized in the UK, while state failure is emphasized in the United States.

 Muhammad Yunus

-Muhammad Yunus (Grameen Bank founder and 2006 Nobel Peace Prize laureate) used the term "social enterprise" in his book Banker to the Poor, published in 2009.
+Muhammad Yunus (Grameen Bank founder and 2006 Nobel Peace Prize laureate) used the term "social enterprise" in his 2009 book Banker to the Poor, and in other essays.
 Muhammad Yunus used the term referring to microfinance.
-His work in the area of lending money to women, who would never receive a regular bank loan, led to him to receive the Nobel Peace Prize in 2006.
+His work in the area of extending micro-credit especially to women in societies where they are economically repressed, led him to receive the Nobel Peace Prize in 2006.